ryanmeinzer/ai/RAGs/graph_codebase/README.md

 npm run dev
 ```

-To interact with the app, open:
+To interact with the QA web app, open:

 > [http://localhost:3000](http://localhost:3000)